apache/jspwiki/jspwiki-portable/readme.md

 mvn clean package
 ```

+# 3. The Pre-configured Wikis

+## 3.1 Personal Wiki

+This configuration makes the following assumptions

+* You are the one and only user of JSPWiki
+* You don't need to authenticate for working with JSPWiki
+* Using *BasicSearchProvider* reg-exp grepping
+* No page versioning
+* Registered users with admin rights
+    * "user", "user"

-# 3. The Public Wiki
+# 3.2 Department Public Wiki

-To secure the "department" wiki the following accounts were created
+This configuration makes the following assumptions

+* A group of mostly trust-worthy people are using the wiki
+* Anonymous users have with read-only access
+* Using *VersioningFileProvider*
+* *LuceneSearchProvider* only picks up changes through JSPWiki
+* Registered users with read/write access
     * "admin", "lEtMeIn"
     * "user", "user"